Login with Patreon

 How to watch the Midnight Season 1 Race to World First

-The first season of World of Warcraft: Midnight is less than a week away, and with it the return of The Race to World First.
+The first season of World of Warcraft: Midnight is now live, and with it the return of The Race to World First.
 Once again, we’ll see the best raiders in the world get together in World of Warcraft and try to prove they have what it takes to persevere against the hardest bosses in the game.

 The Race to World First is a community-driven event with no real prize beyond bragging rights and the satisfaction of knowing that you saved Azeroth from certain destruction for another season.
 Since it is a community event, there are a few different places to watch it and the schedule isn’t strictly fixed.
 There will be official streams from top guilds with teams of casters and support staff, letting players focus on the important dragon killing business of the day (all while maintaining a well-fed buff in real life).
 But smaller guilds and individuals will be streaming too — they’re just less likely to announce it in advance, and we’ll probably see plenty of players streaming Mythic raids during the race, even though our list focuses on a few top guilds.